Menu

 payload

-Paid load (a load that is subject to toll revenue, such as when the cargo is free up to a certain amount of free, but if it exceeds that, it will be charged)
+Paid load (load that is subject to to fee income, such as when cargo is free up to a certain amount, but if it exceeds that amount, it will be charged)

 pay out